brenwell/pixi-center/README.md

 ### Anchor positions

-By default pixi-center will account for an elements anchor points when centering.
+By default **pixi-center** will account for an elements anchor points when centering.
 But this can be overwritten if you wish to.
-By Passing the options with `anchorX` or `anchorY` as the last argument.
+By passing an options object with `anchorX` or `anchorY` as the last argument.

 ```js
 label.centerX( undefined, {anchorX: 0} )